 associate professor of Environmental and Climate Change Law

-Centre for International Law, Conflict and Crisis, University of Copenhagen
+Centre for International Law and Governance, University of Copenhagen

 Beatriz Martinez Romera is an Associate Professor of Environmental and Climate Change Law at the Centre for International Law, Conflict and Crisis (CILCC) in Copenhagen, where she is involved in environmental and climate change research.
 Specifically, her PhD thesis focused on the regulation of greenhouse gas emissions from international aviation and maritime transport.
 She has a keen interest in the international climate negotiations, and the regulatory processes at the International Civil Aviation Organization and the International Maritime Organization, as well as the developments at the EU level.